 Best washer and dryer deals at the Discover Samsung fall sale

 It's a great time to buy a washing machine or an electric dryer on sale.
-The Discover Samsung fall sale is kicking off with early access deals on must-have washers, dryers and more home appliances.
+The Discover Samsung fall sale is going on now with tons of major deals on must-have washers, dryers and more home appliances.
+Plus, you can also score some additional savings when you bundle two or more appliances.
+Save an extra $125 when you buy two appliances, save $225 when you buy three appliances or upgrade your whole kitchen with four or more new appliances for $475 off.

 - Related: How we choose our products